 Leadership Certificate

-Welcome to the University of Wisconsin’s Leadership Certificate Program.
-Since its creation in 2002, the Leadership Certificate Program has been extremely successful on UW’s campus.
-This program is designed for student leaders who excel in their leadership roles both inside and outside the classroom.
-The Certificate marks a formal acknowledgement of student contributions and achievements.
+Logo of the Leadership Certificate programWelcome to the University of Wisconsin-Madison’s Leadership Certificate program.
+Since its creation in 2002, the Leadership Certificate program has provided students with the opportunity to reflect on their leadership journey.
+The Certificate marks a formal acknowledgment of student contributions and learning and is designed for students who excel in their leadership roles both inside and outside the classroom.

 • Gain an in-depth understanding of leadership competencies and values as reflected in the UW-Madison Leadership Framework.